Azure/iotedge/edge-agent/README.md

 The following logging drivers have default options which should work when
 assigned: "fluentd", "etwlogs", and "none".
 No testing or validation was done on these logging drivers.

+### NetworkId

+Set to the Docker network you want the modules in the Edge deployment to be a part of.

+### EdgeDeviceHostName

+Set to the host name of the edge device, which will be used by the modules and downstream devices to connect to the EdgeHub.